Conte-Ecology/visualizationMaps/westbrookSections/README.md

 in the parent directory.

-In addition to the standard fields in the flowline layer, two additional columns are added that coincide with the Westbrook tables:
+In addition to the standard fields in the flowline layer, two additional columns are added that coincide with the Westbrook database tables:
  - "conlfuence_river_meter" - The river meter of the downstream confluence of each stream segment.
 This matches the same field in the "data_sites" table in the "westbrook" database, with the correct values filled in for the West Brook